Big Show: Unified WWE Tag Team Champion (2008–2010)

 In March, it was revealed by John Cena that the Big Show was having secret relations with Guerrero.
 At WrestleMania 25 on April 5, Big Show was involved in a triple threat match for the World Heavyweight Championship, which was won by Cena.
 On April 13, Big Show was drafted to the Raw brand as a part of the 2009 WWE draft.
-At Backlash on April 26, he interfered in Cena and Edge's Last Man Standing match for the title, throwing Cena into a spotlight, resulting in Edge winning the title and Cena being seriously injured.
+At Backlash on April 26, Big Show interfered in Cena and Edge's Last Man Standing match for the title, throwing Cena into a spotlight, resulting in Edge winning the title and Cena being seriously injured.
 Big Show lost to Cena at Judgment Day on May 17 and at Extreme Rules on June 7 in a submission match, before defeating him on the June 22 episode of Raw to end the feud.